usdot-jpo-ode/jpo-cvmanager/README.md

 - KC_LOGGING_LEVEL: The level of which the Keycloak instance will log.
 (ALL, DEBUG, ERROR, FATAL, INFO, OFF, TRACE, and WARN)
 - GOOGLE_CLIENT_ID: GCP OAuth2.0 client ID for SSO Authentication within keycloak.
 - GOOGLE_CLIENT_SECRET: GCP OAuth2.0 client secret for SSO Authentication within keycloak.

+Environment variables from addon services can also be set in the main `.env` file.
+These variables are defined in their own `README` files in the `services/addons/images` location of this repository.

 ## License Information